Country: Democratic Republic of Congo (DRC)

 WAYS TO REACH ME:

-Fresie Chikomb is a missionary with the General Board of Global Ministries of The United Methodist Church serving as safety and accountability manager of the Southern Congo Wings of the Morning Aviation Ministry.
-Commissioned in the fall of 2011, she also assists with management at the Jamaa Letu Boys’ Orphanage in Lubumbashi, Democratic Republic of Congo (DRC).
+Innocent P. Afful is a missionary with the General Board of Global Ministries of The United Methodist Church, serving as coordinator for orphans and vulnerable children for the Churches of Christ in the Congo, based in Kinshasa in the Democratic Republic of Congo (DRC).

 The Churches of Christ in the Congo is an ecumenical council comprised of 74 member denominations, including The United Methodist Church, representing 31 million believers, 320,000 congregations, 28,720 schools, and 48 colleges.
 It relates to 60 percent of the medical centers in the DRC.
 Innocent’s work is focused in the Diakoinia Department, which serves the most vulnerable, including thousands of children, many orphaned or jeopardized through civil conflict.
 There are some 18,000 children in distress in the Kinshasa area alone.